This makes it a ‘hybrid’ pension scheme. Its technical name is a ‘With-Profits - Deferred Annuity’ pension scheme.

-You can boost your pension by paying Additional Voluntary Contributions (AVCs).
+You can boost your pension by saving Additional Voluntary Contributions (AVCs).
 We treat your AVCs in exactly the same way as your usual contributions.

 Monthly through your stipend or salary

-If you are thinking of paying AVCs, first decide how much you would like to pay.
+If you are thinking of saving AVCs, first decide how much you would like to save.
 Your AVCs are taken from your salary before tax.
-If you are a 20% tax payer and you pay an extra 2% of your salary a month, only 1.6% comes out of your pay.
+If you are a 20% taxpayer and you pay an extra 2% of your salary a month, only 1.6% comes out of your pay.

 You can start, stop, increase or decrease your AVCs whenever you like.
 To start paying, or change your AVCs fill out an AVC form.

 One-off lump sum payment